 Tours and excursions: | Some but limited. | Many available! |

-Cabo San Lucas vs San Jose del Cabo: Beaches
+Cabo San Lucas’ vs San Jose del Cabo’s Beaches

-There is no denying it – most tourists visit Los Cabos looking to relax at the beaches, take boat tours, and swim in the blue sea.
-If you are a mermaid at heart, this is one of the most important factors to consider when choosing between Cabo San Lucas vs San Jose del Cabo!
+There is no denying it – most tourists who visit Los Cabos are looking to relax at the beaches, take boat tours, and swim in the blue sea.
+If you are a mermaid at heart, this is one of the most important factors to consider when choosing between San Jose del Cabo vs. Cabo San Lucas!

-While the beaches on both sides are beautiful, here is what you should consider and be aware of before choosing.
+While the beaches on both sides of the peninsula are beautiful, here is what you should consider and be aware of before choosing.

-Note that sometimes, beaches in this area are rough, with strong riptides and currents.
+Pro Tip: Some beaches in this area are quite rough, with strong riptides and currents.
 Often there are no lifeguards on site.
-So always double check if the beach is safe for swimming and what the tide report is each day, in both Cabo San Lucas and San Jose del Cabo.
+Always check the tide report before swimming.

 Cabo San Lucas Beaches